numeroai/flow-wallet-api/README.md

 # Numero Fork of Flow Wallet API
 This is a fork of [flow-hydraulics/flow-wallet-api](https://github.com/flow-hydraulics/flow-wallet-api) which was forked so that we could manage deployment and customize configuration specifically for Electables.

+## Upgrade Notes
+- This code base was updated to use the flow-go-sdk version that is compatible with Cadence 1.0+.
+- Since we were mainly using this code base for account creation and transaction signing, that is where a majority of the attention has been paid during this upgrade.
+In other words, please be sure to thoroughly endpoints other than creating an account (POST to `/accounts`), signing a raw transaction (POST to `/accounts/{address}/sign`) and sending a raw transaction (POST to `/accounts/{address}/transactions`).
+- It would be beneficial for long-term maintainability to remove the components of this code base that are not being used.
+Or, to rewrite this code base to rely more directly on the flow-go-sdk.
+It seems like a lot of the functionality that was created for this code base has now been brought into the sdk directly, at least in part.
+This will likely create a way simpler code base to interact with, upgrade and maintain.

 ## Running Locally

 1. It is recommended to run the `flow-wallet-api` locally via Docker Compose, so make sure you've installed Docker and Docker Compose.
 You can install both by downloading [Docker Desktop](https://docs.docker.com/get-docker/).